Volume Calculator

 More complex three-dimensional geometric shapes

-We can see that the object is made up of a cylinder and a cone on top.
-Therefore, we can say that the volume of the object is the sum of the volume of the cylinder and the volume of the cone:
+Looking closely, we can see that this object is a composite: it consists of a basic cylinder with a cone placed perfectly on top.
+Therefore, the total volume of the object is simply the sum of the cylinder's volume and the cone's volume:

 $$V_{object}=V_{cylinder}+V_{cone}$$

-Both the cylinder and the cone have a diameter of 4 cm.
-Thus, we can say that
+Both the cylinder and the cone share a diameter of 4 cm.
+Knowing this, we conclude that:

 $$r_{cylinder}=r_{cone}=\frac{4}{2}=2\ cm$$